3 Ways to Make a Memory Quilt from Baby Clothes

 Create a One-Of-A-Kind Quilt to Treasure for Generations!

 Baby clothes hold so many precious memories.
 Capture them in a quilt made from outgrown clothing.
-Parents and grandparents will love having a memory quilt made from baby clothes, as will the kids as they grow older.
+Parents and grandparents will love having a memory quilt made from baby clothes, and the kids will, too, as they grow older.

 Quilt found on Pinterest.

-In all cases you’ll want to stabilize stretchy fabric.
+In all cases, you’ll want to stabilize stretchy fabric.
 Take a look at our “Tips for Making Tee Shirt Quilts” article for construction tips, especially the second video that discusses stabilizers.
-While these are specific to tee shirt fabric, they should help with other types of stretchy fabric, too.
+While these are specific to T-shirt fabric, they should help with other types of stretchy fabric, too.

 Quilt from Bejeweledquilts by Barb.